NadiaDiTrapani/nadia-ditrapani-GundamGalaxy/README.md

 ## Roadmap

 - creating database of information
-    - limiting to about 25 gundams
+    - limiting to about 25 gundams (5 per grade)

 - creating catalog section
+    - displaying gundams
     - displaying gundam details
     - filtering grades
-    - search function

 - creating user section
-    - sign up/ log in
+    - creating one user
     - profile
-    - wants, haves, completed, in progress - displaying the right information
+    - wish list, own, completed, in progress - displaying the right information
     - in progress detail page

-- save gundams to wants or haves list
+- save gundams to wish list or own list

 ## Nice-to-haves
 - being responsive to different screen sizes
+- note function in in-progress

--
+- search function in catalog
+- sign-up and log-in function for different users
+- creating an admin log in section